MubinMuhammad/Zinc/README.md

 - GrayScale Avarage
 - GrayScale Luminosity
 - GrayScale Lightness
 - Brightness adjustment
 - Tinting
 - Inverting colors
 - Cropping without changing the resolution
 - Cropping with changing the resolution

-more things will be added soon like: blur, sharpening, edge-detection etc.
+More things will be added soon like: blur, sharpening, edge-detection etc. As it's under the MIT License, you can see the algorithms by yourself.
+It might be help full is just getting started with Image Processing.

 ## Building
 If you are using Windows you do have to use mingw32 or mingw64.